Many OTs consider trying out traveling occupational therapy at some point.

-I would advise them to start contacting any travelers they know and see what they think of the companies they have worked with.
-Often travelers get referral bonuses so they are motivated to help others sign up for their own company.
-Also, do your research online and contact a few companies you're interested in.
+I would advise them to start contacting any travelers they know to see what they think of the companies they have worked with.
+Keep in mind that travelers get referral bonuses so they are motivated to help others sign up for their own company.
+Also, do your research online and contact a few companies you’re interested in.

 Questions from Readers